-Join Terri Wagner for an in-depth discussion in this video Verifying the requirements task list, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Verifying the requirements task list, part of Project Management Foundations: Requirements (2015).

 - Verification and validation of your requirements…are critical to a successful product, service, or result…being turned over to your internal or external customer.…In verification, you confirm that…you've built the system right.…In other words, you'll confirm that the solution…meets all the written specifications.…In validation, you confirm that…you've built the right system.…In other words, you'll confirm that…the solution works as it's supposed to,…conforms to the use case scenarios,…and meets the customer's needs.…

 Typically, validating your project requirements…takes place across the project life cycle,…and is accomplished by presenting requirements…for review and approval, and managing…conflicts or issues with the requirements.…When verifying requirements, you'll be…quality checking the analyzed requirements…to ensure that they're correctly defined,…ready for formal review and validation by your customers,…checked against the documented specifications,…and are complete and correct.…

 - Differentiate among enterprise, stakeholder, and requirement analyses.